 Statutory rape is a serious crime in California.
 Many alleged victims do not realize how harsh the punishment for a statutory rape conviction is until they have already filed a report with the police.

-Sometimes, when the accuser finds out that the alleged perpetrator is facing consequences that could have life-long effects, he or she wishes to take back his or her accusations and get statutory rape charges dropped.
+Sometimes, when the accuser finds out that the alleged perpetrator is facing consequences that could have life-long consequences, they want to take back their accusations and get statutory rape charges dropped.

 It is possible to get statutory rape charges dropped, but it will not be up to the alleged victim to decide whether to drop charges.

-Penalties for Statutory Rape (PC 261.5)
+Penalties For Statutory Rape (PC 261.5)